 Wenbin Wu │ Chief Scientist and Division Director, CAAS, China

-Wenbin Wu is a Research Professor at the Chinese Academy of Agricultural Sciences (CAAS).
+Wenbin Wu is a Research Professor at the Chinese Academy of Agricultural Sciences (CAAS), China.
 He is the Chief Scientist and Director of the Smart Agriculture Research Department of CAAS.
 Wenbin Wu specializes in digital agriculture and agricultural land systems.
 He has made great contributions to agricultural land system sciences by integrating remote sensing, UAV, GIS, and other digital technologies and seeks to improve: accurate sensing and observing of agricultural land system changes; better monitoring and understanding of these changes and its consequences on food production, and smart management of agricultural land use to increase agricultural productivity, while improving sustainability.
 He has published over 80 peer-reviewed articles in ISI rated journals and several book chapters, as well as organized several special issues.
 Wenbin Wu also received a number of scientific awards issued by the central government and the scientific community for the contribution in his research field.

 Gopinath Munisamy │ Professor of Agricultural and Applied Economics, University of Georgia, USA

 Gopinath (Gopi) Munisamy is Professor of Agricultural and Applied Economics at the University of Georgia (UGA), Athens, USA, where he conducts research and teaching in International Trade and Agricultural Policy.
 He has published about 100 articles on agricultural trade and policy in professional journals, books, and policy briefs and other reports.
 Prior to joining UGA, he was the Director of the Market and Trade Economics Division of USDA’s Economic Research Service (2012-2019) and a Professor at Oregon State University (1997-2012).
-Gopi received a PhD in Agricultural and Applied Economics from the University of Minnesota.
+Gopinath Munisamy received a PhD in Agricultural and Applied Economics from the University of Minnesota.